Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 Home » Conditions »

 A labrum is a soft, fibrous section of cartilage that surrounds the hip or shoulder socket.
 The labrum helps to stabilize joints, provide cushioning and attach ligaments, which allows for movement and flexibility.
-Sudden twisting or pivoting movements often causes a hip labral tear.
+Sudden twisting or pivoting movements often cause a hip labral tear.
 In addition to these acute labrum tears, athletes can also suffer from a labrum degenerating over time, due to wear-and-tear.
 Labral tears are among the most common sports injuries.
 When you experience hip pain, you should not delay scheduling an appointment with us.
 It’s important to receive prompt hip labral tear treatment to relieve your pain and resolve any underlying problems.